TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 """""""""""""""""

-The section provides basic information about your system and several functions, which you need for maintenance tasks or during an upgrade.
+The section provides basic information about your system and several functions which you need for maintenance tasks or during an upgrade.

 .. figure:: ../../Images/Important-Actions.png
       :alt: The "Important Actions" section of the Install Tool.

-The **Database analyzer** can be used to compare the current structure of your database with the expected structure for the TYPO3 version you use.
-In a following step, it allows you to update the structure of your database accordingly.
+The **Database analyzer** can be used to compare the current structure of your database with the expected structure for the TYPO3 version you are using.
+The next step allows you to update the structure of your database accordingly.

-The **Clear all Cache** functionality can empty all caches, Frontend and Backend caches as well as language caches.
+The **Clear all Cache** functionality can empty all caches: Frontend, Backend and language caches.

-The **Check for broken extensions** can be executed to make sure that all :file:`ext_tables` and :file:`ext_localconf` files contain valid PHP code, so that they can be loaded without breaking the system.
+The **Check for broken extensions** can be run to make sure that all :file:`ext_tables` and :file:`ext_localconf` files contain valid PHP code, so that they can be loaded without breaking the system.

 The **Core update** can update the TYPO3 Core to the newest minor version.

-Apart from these functions, this section also contains a possibility to change the install tool password, to change the site name, to change the encryption key and to create a Backend administrator user.
+Apart from these functions, this section also contains options to change the install tool password, to change the site name, to change the encryption key and to create a Backend administrator user.
 Usually you do not need these functions.